 IEEE 802 LMSC noted OET recent approval of AFC Systems to supervise SP operation in the 6GHz band.
 While we applaud the FCC and OET on this achievement, we expect the early SP deployments to be indoor and supported through Composite LPI/SP access points.
 Therefore, it is critical that the Commission moves to authorize C2C communication between client devices under the control of LPI or Composite access points or after they have received an enabling signal from LPI or Composite access points.

 IEEE 802 LMSC supports requiring an enabling signal threshold of -82 dBm/20MHz for C2C operation.
 This threshold is 4 dB higher and hence more conservative relative to the previously proposed numbers by the industry also mentioned in the 2nd FNPRM.
 IEEE 802 LMSC’s understanding is that this higher threshold is adopted by Japan’s MIC as technical condition for 6GHz C2C and also under consideration in ETSI BRAN.
 At this threshold level, the C2C coverage is restricted well within the LPI coverage area and hence the risk for any harmful interference is negligible.
-Although IEEE 802.11 receiver sensitivity requirement specifies a threshold of -82 dBm/MHz for MCS0, this requirement is based on a very conservative assumption of 10 dB noise figure and 5 dB implementation margin.
+Although IEEE 802.11 receiver sensitivity requirement specifies a threshold of -82 dBm for MCS0, this requirement is based on a very conservative assumption of 10 dB noise figure and 5 dB implementation margin.
 Receiver characteristics of typical complying devices to the IEEE 802.11 specification perform considerably better on both noise figure and implementation margin.

 IEEE 802 LMSC believes that permitting C2C communications in other channels than the channels associated with the enabling access points is a fundamental advantage that C2C mode can offer.
 More specifically, clients enabled by an LPI access point can use any channels in the 6GHz band and clients enabled by a Composite access point in SP mode can use any channel authorized by the AFC System.
 We believe that there would be no harmful interference to incumbent services from C2C communications due to this flexibility in channel usage as both clients are complying with all applicable regularity restrictions, if not more, while operating in C2C mode.
 The flexibility in channel usage, makes it possible to coordinate C2C channels with infrastructure access point and hence minimize interference, reduce unnecessary channel access overhead and contention and hence optimize spectrum utilization and better overall QoS.